 What is contracting, permanent and temporary employment?

-There are many great benefits to contracting, particularly if you are coming over on a working holiday as you can usually earn good money then take time out between contracts for trips around Europe.
+There are many great benefits to contracting, particularly if you are coming over on a working holiday as you can usually earn good money, then take time out between contracts for trips around Europe.

 If you choose to contract you either need to set up your own Limited Company, or source an umbrella company to employee you under their PAYE system.
 With Limited Company set up, you will be responsible for sorting out your own invoicing and tax, but in many cases you can earn more by reducing your tax responsibilities.
 With an umbrella company, you still need to complete timesheets, but don’t need to worry about sorting out your tax payments, however these contributions will be higher.
 You will also receive holiday pay, although many choose to add this on to their contracting rates.

 As a contractor, you need to be aware of the IR35 tax legislation.
 Essentially this determines whether you need to work as a PAYE employee through an umbrella company (and pay more tax), or whether you can contract as self-employed contractor through a Limited Company.
-As of April 2017 all contract work in the public sector now usually falls within IR35 which means you would have to use an umbrella company to contract.
+As of April 2017 all contract work in the public sector now usually falls within IR35.
+This means you would have to use an umbrella company to contract.
 Most private contracts fall outside of IR35 if you can prove it’s project work and you’re self-employed.
 See these links for more information.

 The main industry to offer UK contract jobs is IT.
 We have teamed with an IT employment partner to help professionals find IT contract work.
-They also offer free career advice to set you up as a contractor, IR35 compliance assistance and free umbrella company services.
+They also offer free UK career advice to set you up as a contractor, IR35 compliance assistance and free umbrella company services.

-If you’re unsure about contracting, it may be helpful to read this article on why it pays to contract.
+If you’re unsure about UK contracting, it may be helpful to read this article on why it pays to contract.